emperorofmars/nna_unity/readme.md

 Since to my knowledge Blender allows only a maximum node-name length 61 bytes, NNA definitions can be split up into multiple node-names of child nodes.

-## Example
+## How it works
-In order to define a twist-bone as such, name it the following way:
+In order to define a `twist-bone` as such, name it the following way:
 ```
 LowerArmTwist.L$nna:twist-bone:weight:0.6
 ```